gph82/mdciao/doc/basic_usage.rst

 .. figure:: imgs/neighborhoods.overall@3.5_Ang.Fig.1.png
    :scale: 50%

-   **Fig. 1** Using 3.5 AA as distance cutoff, the most frequent neighbors of LEU394, the C-terminal residue in the alpha5 helix of the Gs-protein are shown.
-The simualtion started from the `3SN6` structure (including the B2AR receptor).
-The simualtion itself can be seen interactively:
+   Using 3.5 AA as distance cutoff, the most frequent neighbors of LEU394, the C-terminal residue in the alpha5 helix of the Gs-protein are shown.
+The stimulation started from the `3SN6` structure (including the B2AR receptor).
+The stimulation itself can be seen interactively in the link posted in the `3D visualization`_.

 Annotated figures with the timetraces of the above distances are also produced automatically: